pingcap/docs-cn/garbage-collection-configuration.md

 ### GC in Compaction Filter

-Since v5.0.0-rc, TiDB introduces the mechanism of GC in Compaction Filter.
-Based on the `DISTRIBUTED` GC mode, the mechanism uses the compaction process of RocksDB, instead of a separate GC worker thread, to run GC.
+Based on the `DISTRIBUTED` GC mode, the mechanism of GC in Compaction Filter uses the compaction process of RocksDB, instead of a separate GC worker thread, to run GC.
 This new GC mechanism helps to avoid extra disk read caused by GC.
 Also, after clearing the obsolete data, it avoids a large number of left tombstone marks which degrade the sequential scan performance.
-This GC mechanism is disabled by default.
 The following example shows how to enable the mechanism in the TiKV configuration file:

 {{< copyable "" >}}